browserengineering/book/book/accessibility.md

 ```

 The `Tab`, in turn, executes the `speak_task` method if accessibility
-is on, which is actually produce sound:
+is on, which is what actually produces sound:

 ``` {.python}
 class Tab: